Greybillions/hotel_website/README.md

 ## Usage
 Here's how you can view this project:
-- Open your browser and go to...(localhost)
+- Open your browser and go to https://hotel-website-ochre.vercel.app/

 ## Contributing
 We welcome contributions!
 To contribute: